 Parents & Family

-Welcome to WWU Viking parents and family members!
-We recognize this is a big transition not only for your student, but you as well.
+Welcome to WWU, Viking parents and family members!
+We recognize that the transition to University is an exciting but difficult one.
 Some of our staff know the struggle, having sent their own children off to school.
 They understand that it's hard as parents to let go and that you want the best for your child, just as we do.

 The biggest piece of advice we can offer you is to stand behind your student, not in front of them.
 Our goal is to help them become strong, confident, self-assured, self-advocating, productive citizens of their community.
 To do that, they need to master the life skills that will help them excel.
 We appreciate that it can be difficult to step back and watch them have times of success and failure, but those moments will create a more resilient, creative, outstanding student overall.

 Differences between K-12 and Higher Education Accommodations

 Incoming students may be accustomed to the K-12 accommodations provided via the Individual Education Plan (IEP) or 504 Plan.
 The accommodations that we are able to offer at the higher education level may be very different from the accommodations offered in K-12.

 Higher education accommodations are different because, while K-12 accommodations are governed by IDEA (the Individuals with Disabilities Education Act), we operate under Section 504 of the Rehabilitation Act of 1973 and all applicable sections under the ADA (Americans with Disabilities Act) of 1990.

 The other major fundamental difference is that in K-12, the school district attempts to identify students who many need extra assistance to succeed whereas at the college level, students are expected to self-identify and be their own advocates.
 The DAC role is that of a partner who assists the student (rather than a leader making decisions for students).

 What does this mean?